Alternatives to the H-1B Visa

 - Have a U.S. work force of at least 1,000 employees.

-Dependents (spouses and unmarried children under 21 years of age) of L-1 workers are entitled to L-2 status and L-2 spouses may apply for work authorization in the United States.
-A viable strategy for a prospective H-1B worker who was not selected under the cap might be for the individual’s spouse to obtain an L-1 visa, which will allow the prospective H-1B worker to apply for work authorization as an L-2 dependent.
+Dependents (spouses and unmarried children under 21 years of age) of L-1 workers are entitled to L-2 status and L-2 spouses are work authorized incident to status in the United States.
+A viable strategy for a prospective H-1B worker who was not selected under the cap might be for the individual’s spouse to obtain an L-1 visa, which will allow the prospective H-1B worker to work under L-2 status as a dependent.

 Free Trade Visas for Citizens of Canada, Mexico, Australia, Chile, and Singapore: